 For those less than familiar with those behind the camera, Guy Ritchie is a director associated with some of the most well-written, provocative and exciting films of the past few decades.
-The celebrated director has been working on the new Disney live-action interpretation of Aladdin and is now being considered for the upcoming Marvel film, Captain Britain.
+He has had his highs and lows, but he has proven to be a director who gets things done and has a signature style that most would find exciting and innovative.

 Unfortunately, he is probably better known for being married to Madonna, but with that is all behind him.
-Since this dark season of his life, Ritchie has gone on to make some of the biggest films of his career, the likes of Snatch and Sherlock Holmes.
+Since this dark season of his life, Ritchie has gone on to make some of the biggest films of his career, the likes of Snatch, Sherlock Holmes and surprise hit, the live-action remake of Aladdin.
+Who would have thought that the biggest film of his career would be a Disney project?

-For those looking through his list of films, many may wonder if this is the man with the proper filmmaking pedigree to be courted by Disney and Marvel.
-The Reel Dialogue team thought it might be worth looking into Ritchie’s career and find out why these family-friendly studios are actively pursuing him for future projects.
+For those looking through his list of films, many may wonder if this is the man with the proper filmmaking pedigree to be courted by Disney.
+The Reel Dialogue team thought it might be worth looking into Ritchie’s career and find out why this family-friendly studio would actively pursue him for future projects.

 Interesting facts about Guy Ritchie: